3.4 Million Homeowners Skip Payments. But Many Are Scared, Say Congress Needs To Act

 "They told me, yes, you can skip three months' payments," Gullo says.
 "But then they told me there was a balloon payment at the end of it."
 He was told that after three months, they'd have to come up with all the money for those skipped payments.
 So they'd suddenly owe four months of mortgage payments all at once — $14,000.

-"$14,000 in one shot!" he says, "To come up with a balloon payment of that much."
+"$14,000 in one shot!" he says.
+"To come up with a balloon payment of that much."

 "It's impossible," Esposito-Gullo says.
 "This pile of money is just going to magically appear from somewhere?"